Introduction

 What you will be studying?

-At the beginning of the programme, you will study Foundation Mechanics, Introduction to Artificial Intelligence for Robotics, engineering mathematics and C/C++ Robotic programming.
-As you progress robotic systems, Mechatronics, Programmable Logic Controller Design, Intelligent and Adaptive systems, probabilistic Robotics and Machine Vision modules are taught.
-Alongside, you will also develop professional skills in project management, project planning, Entrepreneur skills and communication.
-Throughout the program, you will apply the acquired knowledge through practical laboratory work using our state-of-the-art lab facilities.
-You will get an inside track on the industry through factory tours and professional briefing from leading organisations.
-In the final year, you will also take an individual project module to demonstrate the knowledge gained by you in the program.
+At the beginning of the programme, you will study Robotic system PLC design, engineering mathematics, and computer programming, as well as a wide range of electronic engineering applications.
+As you progress, subjects such as signal processing, microcontroller-based systems, mechatronics, machine vision, embedded systems, artificial intelligence, control systems, and digital hardware design are taught.
+Alongside this, you will also develop professional skills in project planning, group work, and communication.
+Throughout the programme, you will apply the acquired knowledge through practical laboratory work using our state-of-the-art lab facilities.
+You will get an inside track on the industry through factory tours and professional briefings from leading organisations.
+In the final year, you will also take an individual project module to demonstrate the knowledge you have gained in the programme.

 Where can it take you?